jonahgraham/renesascloud/deploy/kubernetes/helm/che/readme.md

   - Create a [tiller serviceAccount](https://github.com/kubernetes/helm/blob/master/docs/rbac.md): `kubectl create serviceaccount tiller --namespace kube-system`
    - Bind it to the almighty cluster-admin role: `kubectl apply -f ./tiller-rbac.yaml`
   - Install tiller itself: `helm init --service-account tiller`
 - Ensure that you have an NGINX-based ingress controller.
 Note: This is the default ingress controller on Minikube.
-You can start it with `minikube addons enable ingress`
+You can start it with `sudo -E minikube addons enable ingress`
 - DNS discovery should be enabled.
 Note: It is enabled by default in minikube.

 ## Deployment Process